Remember The Future

 Ultimately, Osadebe’s space age characters suggest a new type of spirituality as they search for connectivity, bound by the technologies of our digital age.
 In this futuristic vision of the world, we are closer than ever before, yet still so far away.

-Osadebe’s style shares more of an affinity with pop art and graffiti culture than with traditional African art, yet his themes reflect on the Nigerian experience and issues of power, class and gender.
+Osadebe’s style shares more of an affinity with pop art and graffiti culture than with traditional art, yet his themes reflect on the Nigerian experience and issues of power, class and gender.
 His artworks explore economic instabilities such as the importation of goods in Nigeria, from refined oil to foreign designed fabrics produced for a local market.
 There are preachers, judges, military officers and businessmen, all going about their daily functions while adorning a space helmet.
 He speaks to social disparity in the country, portraying the “unhappy lords” sitting in leisure.
 He also looks at the history of corruption in Nigeria, depicting its civic, religious and military leaders blindly ruling behind a metal screen.